vineetk1/Build-a-Deep-Learning-machine/README.md

 ```
 ssh-copy-id username@remote_host
 ```
-The Client is remotely connected with the Server.
+The Client is now remotely connected with the Server.
 # Install Deep Learning software
+There are many Deep Learning frameworks such as TensorFlow, Keras, and PyTorch.
+I will install PyTorch from <a href="https://pytorch.org/" target="_blank">HERE</a>.